ahmadsattar750/Task-Parse/README.md

 ## Notes & Honest Limitations

 - Passwords are stored as plain text on purpose to keep the demo simple.
-In a real production app they must be hashed (for example with `bcrypt`).
+In a real production app, they must be hashed (for example, with `bcrypt`).
 - The parser is a string-based checker, not a real compiler.
 It is enough to teach the idea of automated validation, but it would not catch logical or runtime errors.
 - The app is not optimized for scale or production deployment.
 The goal was clean, readable code that I can confidently explain end-to-end.